Successes with 3D Printing on the Factory Floor.

 3D Printing Is Simpler

-When you bring 3D printing capabilities in-house, however, it’s an entirely different story.
-Because the technology is in-house, you avoid the need to run through your internal PO process and without the need for an RFQ.
-And unlike for many shops, you don’t need to create an engineering drawing to print your part.
-Simply export your solid model as an STL file and you’re ready to go.
+When you bring 3D printing capabilities into your workflow, however, it’s an entirely different story.
+Unlike many shops, you don’t need to create an engineering drawing to print your part.
+Simply upload your CAD file for a live online quotation, approve and it will be 3D printed and you’re ready to go.
 Combined, these steps alone can save an incredible amount of time and effort for companies with complex internal processes.

-3D printers also often have smaller backlogs than internal or external machine shops so your project isn’t waiting in as long of a queue, and once it’s done printing you can just pick it up in-house.
+3D printers also often have smaller backlogs than internal or external machine shops so your project isn’t waiting in as long of a queue.

 Faster Design Iteration With 3D Printing